 A healthy, attractive smile is not complete when there are diseased or failing teeth.
 At Implant Dentistry of Florida in Melbourne, Our Team utilizes the latest proven techniques to restore the structure, appearance, and health in your smile.
-One technique that patients appreciate is the Teeth in a Day process.

-Teeth in a Day treatment is intended to restore optimal chewing function and appearance without the typical wait time associated with tooth replacement.
+Full Arch Restoration with Implants treatment is intended to restore optimal chewing function and appearance without the typical wait time associated with tooth replacement.
 The majority of the process is dedicated to planning.
 Taking meticulous steps before the day of treatment, such as diagnostic imaging and creating a surgical guide, we are able to approach the tooth replacement procedure with everything in place to reach completion in a single day.

 There are several benefits gained by inserting dental implants and a temporary denture immediately following tooth extraction.
 Our patients appreciate being able to leave the office with a new, fully intact smile.
 As the implants heal within the jawbone and become fully stabilized, additional benefits occur.
 These include:

 - Healthy teeth support a well-balanced diet.
 The stability gained with dental implants allows patients to enjoy soft foods, crunchy foods, dense foods, and slightly chewy foods.
 This makes it possible to obtain optimal nutrition through a widely varied diet.

 - When upper dentures are affixed to dental implants, there is no need to cover the palate.
 Many people don’t realize that the upper palate is involved in how well we taste food.
 Leaving this part of the mouth intact, Full Arch Restoration with Implants treatment supports the pleasure of eating which, in turn, sustains quality of life.